Anise hyssop, Agastache foeniculum

 C$6.50Price

 Lots of spikes of lavender flowers bloom between July and September.
-The leaves are fragrant when crushed, reminding one of mint and liquorice and can be used as tea or eaten raw.
+The leaves are fragrant when crushed, reminiscent of mint and licorice, and can be used as tea or eaten raw.

 Ecology:

 It's a bee magnet!
-Lot's of nectar attract butterflies, skippers, hummingbirds and even moths at night.
-In winter, the seeds feed songbirds.
+Lots of nectar attract butterflies, skippers, hummingbirds and even moths at night.
+In winter, the seeds provide food for songbirds.

 Growing conditions:

-In the wild, purple giant hyssop grows at forest edges, floodplains, along rivers and lakes and also on rocky slopes.
+In the wild, anise hyssop grows at forest edges, floodplains, along rivers and lakes, on rocky slopes and in prairies.
 Full sun to part sun.
-It is very adaptable to various soil types and medium to dry soil conditions, and once established, it is drought tolerant.
+It is very adaptable to various soil types and medium to dry soil conditions, and once established, it is drought-tolerant.